Tanjong Pagar United FC: Stadium

 The Jaguars initially played their home games at the Queenstown Stadium since 1970.
 However, as the Queenstown Stadium was occupied since 2010 by the French club Étoile academy, Tanjong Pagar United was temporarily based at Clementi Stadium for the duration of the 2011 season.
 Due to Étoile's withdrawal by the end of the 2011 season, Tanjong Pagar United shifted back to Queenstown Stadium in 2012.
-Ever since they were reinstalled back into the league in 2020, they share the Jurong East Stadium with Albirex Niigata (S).
+Ever since they were reinstalled back into the league in 2020, they share the Jurong East Stadium with Albirex Niigata (S) but still used Queenstown Stadium as their training based.